Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

 ```

 The logs from each step of miRquant will be in the logs directory.
+The outputs will be saved in the output directory.
+Temporary files generated during a miRquant run will be stored in the temp directory.

 In your project directory, there will be a directory for each \<SAMPLE\>.fastq (called \<SAMPLE\>.)